thatLeaflet/my-snaps/README.md

 Maintained by me [here](https://github.com/thatLeaflet/prismlauncher-snap).

 It's working well, but
+* it's not in the Snap Store, so no automatic upgrades
 * stores files in a weird location (directly in ~/snap/prismlauncher/common rather than a subdirectory like ~/snap/prismlauncher/common/.local/share/prismlauncher).
 Maybe a future update will look in new place, breaking things?
 * Somehow knows the directory where I built the snap